 10. What kind of equipment are you shooting with?

-Top of the line Canon gear - 3 camera bodies and prime lenses.
+Top of the line Canon gear - 3 camera bodies: (2) 5D Mk IVs + (1) 5D Mk III and all my lenses are prime lenses.
 I am a pretty thrifty photographer and I am a Canon fanatic, so I made sure I only got the best of the best in order to offer you gorgeous images and no less!

 11. Do you have insurance?

 12. Are you comfortable shooting in dark situations?